 Today I am lucky to work in a community of artists, dealers, restorers and craftsmen who value beauty, craftsmanship and provenance.

-The Home & Found studio, tucked away above The Carpenter’s Arms in west London, is a manifestation of my eclectic, magpie approach.
+Tucked away above The Carpenter’s Arms in west London, the studio is a manifestation of my approach.

-The space is intended to offer a fertile hunting ground for those who crave craftsmanship and originality and who wish to surround themselves with unique, functional and soulful objects which each tell a story.
-It’s about creating a feeling of human connection – a celebration of the beauty of things made by hand with love.
+The space is a celebration of the beauty of vintage pieces made by hand and with love.
+It offers a fertile hunting ground for those who crave craftsmanship and originality and who wish to surround themselves with unique, functional and soulful objects which each tell a story and connect us to the past but which will also hopefully in time go forward into someone else’s future.

 ‘Art is a fruit that grows in man, like a fruit on a plant.’